flinthillsdsa/.github/profile/README.md

 #### Why GitHub?

 1. **Democratic collaboration**.
-Pull requests function like mini-proposals: anyone can suggest wording, data, or strategy changes; nothing is merged without collective review.
+Issues function like mini-proposals.
+Pull requests help develop a proposal into a draft towards implementation, where anyone can suggest wording, data, or strategy changes; nothing is merged without collective review.
 Comments, reviews, and reaction emojis turn into a living dialogue—far more traceable than email threads.

 2. **Version history = living history**.
 Git automatically records who changed what and why.
 Reverting mistakes or tracing the evolution of a policy is as simple as scrolling the commit log.